bem/bem-sdk/README.md

 ### stringify(obj)

-It forms a string according to BEM-naming `obj`.
+It forms a string according to naming object.

 Example: